ianheil/macwatchdog-cli/README.md

 # macWatchdog

-macWatchdog is a privacy-focused, user-friendly tool for auditing and managing MDM enrollment, remote access, enterprise management hooks, and other security and privacy risks on macOS.
-Whether you're a general user or an IT professional, macWatchdog helps you understand and control your Mac's security.
+macWatchdog is a privacy-focused, user-friendly tool for auditing and managing security and privacy settings on macOS—including MDM enrollment, remote access, enterprise management, and potential risks.
+It helps you understand what's active on your Mac, whether for personal peace of mind or enterprise compliance.

 [MIT License](./LICENSE) | Python 3.8+ | macOS